typegoose/typegoose/github-page/_guides/advanced/plugins.md

 ## mongoose-findorcreate

-Typegoose has a default class for `mongoose-findorcreate` that has all the types it needs, it is used like below
+Typegoose has a default class for `mongoose-findorcreate` that has all the types it needs.
+Here's how to use it:

 ```ts
 import { DocumentType, getModelForClass, plugin, prop, defaultClasses } from "@typegoose/typegoose";